mkarliner/ThingStudio/private/docs/basic-concepts.md

 The meaning of a connection depends on the transport, in MQTT, a connection is an MQTT client connection.
 Currently, we only support one MQTT connection per application, and this is set in the application properties.

 In HTTP, a connection refers to a single host and any connection credentials associated with that host.
-You can have as many HTTP connections as you want in an app, each feed specifies which connection it uses.
+You can have as many HTTP connections as you want in an app, and unlike with MQTT connections, each feed specifies which connection it uses.

 ##Feeds
 A feed is a subdivision of a connection.
 Again, it's precise meaning varies with each transport: